Hell on Wheels (song): Critical reception

 "Hell on Wheels" initially received mixed reviews from critics.
 The review of the Los Angeles Times newspaper describes the song as the best cut of the album and noted "'Hell on Wheels', latches onto the roller-skating craze as tenaciously-and stylishly-as the Beach Boys latched onto surfing.
 Joel Flegler of the Fanfare Magazine, while reviewing the Roller Boogie soundtrack gave a negative review for all the songs, using the word 'worse' in reference to the length of the album.
 Another critic said that every song of the album had the same rock influence, and about the song said that was "her trendy roller-disco effort"..
 However, in 1999, Randy Cordova from The Arizona Republic praised the song, calling it a "roller-disco anthem".

 Commercial performance

-Despite a worldwide commercial release, "Hell on Wheels" did not manage to achieve any success other than on the Billboard Hot 100 where it had a moderate performance.
+Despite a worldwide commercial release, "Hell on Wheels" did not manage to achieve any success other than in the United States, where it had a moderate performance on the Billboard Hot 100 and Cash Box Top 100 charts.
 It debuted at number 81 on September 15, 1979, peaking its highest position (59) on October 13.
 "Hell On Wheels" was also her last hit for Casablanca Records.